 The Mid-Atlantic Karst Conservancy, Inc., seeks to publicize caves only as befits our mission as stated in our bylaws and constitution: for education of the public about caves and karst resources; for published scientific studies in cave-related publications, and, depending on the sensitivity of the material, on the world wide web.

-Specific cave location information will not be released to the general public; i.e., directions to the cave or maps of the cave.
-Persons unfamiliar with cave exploration should contact the conservancy, where they can be put in touch with local caving clubs, called grottos, in order to learn about caving in a controlled manner with proper equipment and leaders.
+Specific cave location information will not be released to the general public, such as directions to the cave and maps of the cave.
+Persons unfamiliar with cave exploration should contact MAKC for information about local caving clubs (called grottos) in order to learn about caving in a controlled manner with proper equipment and experienced leaders.
 Grottos do not charge fees for exploration.

 The MAKC can use the cave name in publicizing acquisitions and in its newsletter and other caving publications, such as the NSS News and local grotto newsletters.
-The management plan will be available for publication in these mediums and can be published on the world wide web (with contact information).
+The management plan will be available for publication in these mediums.
+Redacted and edited management plan versions can be published on the world wide web.

-Specific requests for publicity concerning the cave/cave preserve that are not covered under this policy should be approved by the MAKC Board of Directors.
+Specific requests for publicity concerning the cave/cave preserve that are not covered under this policy must be approved by the MAKC Board of Directors.

 OTHER CAVES ON THE PROPERTY

 On March 22, 1969, Bruce Kirchner and John Hempel visited the cave.
 Hempel noted the discovery of Peter’s Disappointment Cave/Mine.
-An attempt should be made to relocate this feature.
+This was a collapsed iron ore mine portal that once led into Sarah Furnace.
+It is located near MAKC’s southwestern boundary line.

 SURFACE MANAGEMENT